-ii.
+iii.
 Demonstrated Project Readiness

-During application evaluation, the Department may consider project readiness to assess the likelihood of a successful project.
-In that analysis, the Department will consider significant risks to successful completion of a project, including risks associated with environmental review, permitting, technical feasibility, funding, and the applicant's capacity to manage project delivery.
+During application evaluation, DOT may consider project readiness to assess the likelihood of a successful project.
+In that analysis, DOT will consider three evaluation ratings: Environmental Risk, Technical Capacity, and Financial Capacity.
+Environmental Risk assessment analyzes the project's environmental approvals and likelihood of the necessary approval affecting project obligation.
+The Technical Capacity will be reviewed for all eligible applications and will assess the applicant's capacity to successfully deliver the project in compliance with applicable Federal requirements based on factors including the recipient's experience working with Federal agencies, previous experience with BUILD or INFRA awards, and the technical experience and resources dedicated to the project.
+The Financial Capacity assessment reviews the availability of matching funds and whether the applicant presented a complete funding package.
 Risks do not disqualify projects from award, but competitive applications clearly and directly describe achievable risk mitigation strategies.
 A project with mitigated risks or with a risk mitigation plan is more competitive than a comparable project with unaddressed risks.

-iii.
+iv.
 Project Costs and Benefits

-The Department may consider the costs and benefits of projects seeking BUILD Transportation grant funding.
-To the extent possible, the Department will rely on quantitative, data-supported analysis to assess how well a project addresses this criterion, including an assessment of the project's estimated benefit-cost ratio and net quantifiable benefits based on the applicant-supplied BCA described in Section D.2.vi.
+DOT may consider the costs and benefits of projects seeking BUILD Transportation grant funding.
+To the extent possible, DOT will rely on quantitative, data-supported analysis to assess how well a project addresses this criterion, including an assessment of the project's estimated benefit-cost ratio (BCR) and net quantifiable benefits based on the applicant-supplied BCA described in Section D.2.vi.